Grassmannian: Applications

+Pure mathematics

 A key application of Grassmannians is as the "universal" embedding space for bundles with connections on compact manifolds.

 Another important application is Schubert calculus, which is the enumerative geometry involved in calculating the number of points, lines, planes, etc. in a projective space that intersect a given set of points, lines, etc., using the intersection theory of Schubert varieties.
 Subvarieties of Schubert cells can also be used to parametrize simultaneous eigenvectors of complete sets of commuting operators in quantum integrable spin systems, such as the Gaudin model, using the Bethe ansatz method.

+Physics

 A further application is to the solution of hierarchies of classical completely integrable systems of partial differential equations, such as the Kadomtsev–Petviashvili equation and the associated KP hierarchy.
-These can be expressed in terms of abelian group flows on an infinite-dimensional Grassmann manifold.
+These can be expressed in terms of Abelian group flows on an infinite-dimensional Grassmann manifold.
 The KP equations, expressed in Hirota bilinear form in terms of the KP Tau function are equivalent to the Plücker relations.

-A similar construction holds for solutions of the BKP integrable hierarchy, in terms of abelian group flows on an infinite dimensional maximal isotropic Grassmann manifold.
+A similar construction holds for solutions of the BKP integrable hierarchy, in terms of Abelian group flows on an infinite dimensional, maximal isotropic, Grassmann manifold.

-Finite dimensional positive Grassmann manifolds can be used to express soliton solutions of KP equations which are nonsingular for real values of the KP flow parameters.
+Finite dimensional positive Grassmann manifolds can be used to express soliton solutions of KP equations that are nonsingular for real values of the KP flow parameters.

 The scattering amplitudes of subatomic particles in maximally supersymmetric super Yang-Mills theory may be calculated in the planar limit via a positive Grassmannian construct called the amplituhedron.

+In quantum chemistry and many-body quantum physics, the Grassmannian can be identified with the space of pure many-particle fermionic states which can be written as a single Slater determinant.
+The geometric properties of the Grassmannian can be used to study theoretical properties of the Hartree-Fock method.

+Computer science

-Grassmann manifolds have also found applications in computer vision tasks of video-based face recognition and shape recognition, and are used in the data-visualization technique known as the grand tour.
+Grassmann manifolds have found applications in computer vision tasks of video-based face recognition and shape recognition, and are used in the data-visualization technique known as the grand tour.

+Grassmann flows are under consideration as a potential replacement for attention mechanisms in large language models, based on research showing competitive performance with better computational efficiency and interpretability.
+Using low-dimensional subspaces on the Grassmann manifold, causal Grassmann layers allow: